- Side Effects

-What is melatonin-oral, and how does it work (mechanism of action)?
+What is melatonin, and how does it work (mechanism of action)?

 Melatonin is a natural hormone produced by the pineal gland in the body.
 Commercially available melatonin that is sold as medicine is produced in the laboratory.
 Melatonin regulates sleep-wake cycle.
 Check with your healthcare professional before using herbs or other supplements.

 Melatonin is also used for the treatment of: